thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 Which is then itself forked into a NAND to give the final output.

-This is probably harder to get your head around than the implementation that used three different operators.
+This is probably harder to process mentally than the implementation that used three different operators but the point is just to demonstrate that such a reduction is possible and that complex abstract states can be constructed from the concatenation of primitive electrical components.

 ### Hardware Description Language

-Digital circuits can be designed using a Hardware Description Language (HDL) and a simulator.
+Digital circuits can be designed using a Hardware Description Language (HDL) and simulation software.
 An HDL is a declarative programming language used to describe the behaviour and structure of digital circuits.
 In _Nand To Tetris_ the HDL is Hack, a simplified HDL for teaching purposes.

 An HDL file uses specialised syntax to describe the function and implementation of a given chip.
-When it is fed into a simulator, we can test its outputs against a variety of inputs.
-This helps us check that the chip is working as intended but also can be used to benchmark performance metrics such as the speed of computation and energy consumption.
+When it is fed into a simulator, we can test the chip's outputs against a variety of inputs to check it is working as intended.

 Below is an HDL specification file for the NAND logic gate written in Hack: